 Final word to remember: always want to make sure you are using straw bales when growing anything and hay bales when feeding anything.

-Since we are using straw to grow our plants, when we have finished the growing season the entire bale can be then added (be sure to remove the baling twine first) to your compost bin or your garden without the risk of adding any additional seeds.
+Since you will be using straw bales to grow your plants, when you have finished the growing season the entire bale can be then added (be sure to remove the baling twine first) to your compost bin or even to your garden without the risk of adding any additional seeds.